fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 The second CSS rule sets the text color of the notes as blue.

-HTML elements can also have other attributes than classes.
+HTML elements can also have other attributes apart from classes.
 The <i>div</i> element containing the notes has an [id](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id) attribute.
 JavaScript code uses the id to find the element.

 The <i>Elements</i> tab of the console can be used to change the styles of the elements.